Governor's Volunteer Service Awards

 Nomination Forms

-Nominations can be made online or by downloading the nomination form in pdf or MS Word.
-The online nomination forms are available in español in pdf or MS Word.
+Nominations can be made online or by downloading the nomination form in pdf or in word.
+The online nomination forms are available in español in MS Word.
 If using the nomination form, send the form to the county award coordinator by clicking on the appropriate county below.
 Online nominations will be sent to the county award coordinators.
 Be aware county coordinators may select an earlier deadline for accepting nominations.

 Tips to write a strong Governor's Volunteer Service Award nomination.